How to Improve Indoor Air Quality

 How can I monitor indoor air quality?

-The easiest way to monitor indoor air quality is to invest in an air quality monitoring device paired with a carbon monoxide detector.
+Investing in an air quality monitoring device paired with a carbon monoxide detector is the easiest way to monitor indoor air quality.
 Check out this article for more information about specific indoor air quality monitoring devices.

 While purchasing a device is the most accurate indicator of poor indoor air quality, there are some common indicators of indoor air quality that you can look for.
 These include condensation on the inside of windows, indicating poor air circulation and high humidity, leading to mold growth.
 Dust buildup, headaches, and allergy aggravation are also indicators of poor indoor air quality.